Boy Scouts of America: 2016 & 2017

-Anthony Brian Logan posted a video on You Tube on the same day as the Surbaugh's announcement.
+Anthony Brian Logan posted a different video on You Tube on the same day as the Surbaugh's announcement.
 6 It is titled: "Boy Scouts of America have died; now accepting transgender boys."
 He commented:

 "If girls are allowed to dress as boys and become Boy Scouts, then what is the Boy Scouts really?
 Why have the Boy Scouts and the Girl Scouts if boys and girls are allowed to join one and eventually both?
-Boy Scouts and Girl Scouts center around many of them same things but at the same time, they center around different things.
+Boy Scouts and Girl Scouts center around many of the same things but at the same time, they center around different things.
 Boy Scouts don’t sell the cookies.
 Boy Scouts focus on things that will shape them into well-rounded men as adults.
 Same goes for the girls, who focus on things that will make them well-rounded women.
 With the absence of a focus on developing a person based on their gender, then what are we left with?
 6

 2017-FEB-07: Joe Maldonado is welcomed back into the Cub Scouts: